mickeyl/core-bluetooth-tool/README.md

 * reading and writing to/from a characteristic

 It would also be nice to have kind of a `readline`-based REPL, where you directly interact with one device.
-I could even imagine an `ncurses`-alike interface (such as `htop` is presenting) for showing the signal strength of devices in vincinity.
+I could even imagine an `ncurses`-alike interface (such as `htop` is presenting) for showing the signal strength of devices in vicinity.

+It might also be interesting to evaluate [PureSwift/Bluetooth](https://github.com/PureSwift/Bluetooth) in order to make this tool work on Linux.

 ## Contribution